aisharagheb/fdxscn1/README.md

-# OrderCloud Seed - AngularJS
+# OrderCloud-Components - AngularJS
-A seed project for custom Four51 Solutions built on AngularJS
+A project for building and testing components
 ***

 ## Get started